jwieditz/MiSeal/README.md

  2. Load the library via `library(MiSeal)`
  3. Run the example by typing `example(MiSeal)`

 We provide an already correctly formatted example data set in the example folder of this repository as well as in the R-packages' data.
+The simulations were made using the latest R version 4.0.2 (2020-06-22) -- "Taking Off Again".
+Note that for the execution we additionally require Java 11.
 For more information, see the R documentation.

 # Graphical fingerprint tool